MatheusLevy/ChestXray-NIHCC/README.md

   <img src="dataset/images/00000001_000.png" width="350" title="x-ray chest image">
 </p>

+Classes of the Dataset and the number of images:

 |        Class       	| Number of Images 	|
 |:------------------:	|:----------------:	|
 |    Cardiomegaly    	|       2776       	|